Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 10 Regulatory strategy

-• Discover how is your medical device is classified according to the regulatory requirements in the target market based on the intended use.
+• Discover how your medical device is classified according to the regulatory requirements in the target market based on the intended use.

-• Identify what market routes are optional for your device and choose the best route in terms of budget, territory, time lines, and regulatory capabilities.
+• Identify what market routes are optional for your device and choose the best route in terms of budget, territory, timelines, and regulatory capabilities.

 11 Regulatory standards